Make the impossible possible – The complete story behind a next-generation self-service banking terminal

 Phase 2: CT scanning and reverse engineering (June)

-The person who made it happen
+The man who made it happen

 ‘Without Tony Shen’s ability to build trust with the